-Recommendation 1 – Review modeling approaches to confirm adherence to best practices – As the program’s participation enrollment increase in the future, the PAs should perform an independent review of implementers’ modeling approaches to ensure that the established standards per the best practices report are met.
-If non-routine adjustments (NRA) are warranted due to the identification of an NRE in the baseline or implementation or reporting period, the implementers should identify the static factor changes, document them along with the actual dates, and be prepared to use “IPMVP provided procedures for various NRA methods that must be used before switching to the bottom-up calculation approach per IPMVP’s Application Guide on Non-Routine Events and Adjustments.
-Participants should be required to track planned and unplanned facility shutdowns and other NREs and report them to the program staff and vendors.
+Recommendation 1 – Review modeling approaches to confirm adherence to best practices.
+If non-routine adjustments (NRA) are warranted due to the identification of an NRE in the baseline or implementation or reporting period, the implementation vendors should identify the static factor changes, document them along with the actual dates, and be prepared to use “IPMVP provided procedures for various NRA methods that must be used before switching to the bottom-up calculation approach” per IPMVP’s Application Guide on Non-Routine Events and Adjustments.
+Subsequently, if the data stabilizes with facility operations and good fit metrics can be demonstrated at a later stage of SEM implementation period, implementation vendors should be open to revert to top-down analysis models as applicable.
+Participants should be required to track planned and unplanned facility shutdowns and other NREs and report them to the utility program staff and vendors.

-Recommendation 2 – Increase volume of leads through multiple channels – The PAs should work to improve lead generation through utility staff and implementers.
-With the selection of two new vendors in 2022 who are significantly experienced in SEM, the PAs should revisit the overall enrollment in the program a year from the new vendor selection to ensure that the benefits outweigh time and costs associated with the program.
-The PAs should test different marketing messages about the benefits of the program to refine the value proposition.
+Recommendation 2 – Increase volume of leads through multiple channels.
+The Companies should work to improve lead generation through utility staff and implementation vendors.
+Utility account managers should facilitate introductions between the customer and the SEM provider as an active participant in the recruitment process.
+With the selection of two new vendors in 2022 who are significantly experienced in SEM, the Companies should revisit the overall enrollment in the program a year from the new vendor selection to ensure that the benefits outweigh time and costs associated with the program.
+The Companies should test different marketing messages about the benefits of the program to refine the value proposition.
 For example, consider incorporating employee satisfaction as an additional benefit in opportunity outreach material; an approach taken by NYSERDA in their online promotional material.
-This may also include increasing or re-structuring the incentives and testing if such changes result in a significant increase in participation, as incentives were noted to be insufficient for especially large customers.
-Future participation trends should be closely monitored and regularly assessed; for example, the statewide plan calls for 12 participants annually, the PAs should measure a participation rate in line with that goal.
+This work may also include increasing or re-structuring the incentives and testing if such changes result in a significant increase in participation, as incentives were noted to be insufficient for especially large customers.
+For comparison, the study team discovered incentive amounts of the following amounts: $10,000 for each 1% energy savings with a $50,000 cap (Consumers Energy), $0.02/kWh for electric savings and $0.20/therm for natural gas savings (Energy Trust of Oregon), $35,000/year to support one FTE if performance objectives are met (Puget Sound Energy), an average of $0.03/kWh with maximum caps adjusted based on year post installation, up to year six (Snohomish County PUD), and up to $400 per kW saved (Xcel Energy).
+Future participation trends should be closely monitored and regularly assessed.
+For example, the statewide plan calls for 12 participants annually; the Companies should measure a participation rate in line with that goal.

-PAs will benefit from enhancing messaging about the tangible benefits of the program and making strategic and tactical adjustments to marketing and outreach to prevent low enrollment in the future.
+Companies will benefit from enhancing messaging about the tangible benefits of the program and making strategic and tactical adjustments to marketing and outreach to prevent low enrollment in the future.
+Industries that have commonly participated in SEM programs in other states include industrial manufacturing facilities, healthcare facilities, universities, and wastewater treatment plants.

-Recommendation 3 – Set data standards for all program parties – The PAs should ensure program implementers hold a meeting soon after completion of the “treasure hunt” to clearly define the data that are required from participants.
-PAs should provide implementers and participants with documentation that outline standards and expectations for data collection, analysis, and data transfer processes.
+Recommendation 3 – Set data standards for all program parties.
+The Companies should ensure program implementation vendors hold a meeting soon after completion of the “treasure hunt” to clearly define the data that are required from participants.
+Companies should provide implementation vendors and participants with documentation that outlines standards and expectations for data collection, analysis, and data transfer processes.
 Reviewing and understanding this “checklist” type of documentation should be a key step in kicking off program participation.
-PAs should clearly define “must-have” and “nice-to-have” types of data and how they will be included within the program.
+Companies should clearly define “must-have” and “nice-to-have” types of data and how they will be included within the program.